ThePalaceProject/circulation/README.md

 ## Continuous Integration

-This project runs all the unit tests through Github Actions for new pull requests and when merging into the default `develop` branch.
-The relevant file can be found in `.github/workflows/test.yml`.
-When contributing updates or fixes, it's required for the test Github Action to pass for all python 3 environments.
+This project runs all the unit tests through Github Actions for new pull requests and when merging into the default `main` branch.
+The relevant file can be found in `.github/workflows/test-build.yml`.
+When contributing updates or fixes, it's required for the test Github Action to pass for all Python 3 environments.
 Run the `tox` command locally before pushing changes to make sure you find any failing tests before committing them.

-As mentioned above, Github Actions is also used to build and deploy Sphinx documentation to Github Pages.
-The relevant file can be found in `.github/workflows/docks.yml`.
+For each push to a branch, CI also creates a docker image for the code in the branch, that can be used for testing the branch, or deploying hotfixes.

 ## Testing
 The Github Actions CI service runs the unit tests against Python 3.6, 3.7, and 3.8 automatically using [tox](https://tox.readthedocs.io/en/latest/).